froukje/datamapu/content/posts/classical_ml/gradient_boosting_regression.md

 ## The Algorithm

-Gradient Boosting is, as the same suggests, an ensemble model that is based on [boosting]({{< ref "/posts/ml_concepts/ensemble#boosting" >}}).
+Gradient Boosting is, as the name suggests, an ensemble model that is based on [boosting]({{< ref "/posts/ml_concepts/ensemble#boosting" >}}).
 In boosting, an initial model is fit to the data.
 Then a second model is built on the results of the first one, trying to improve the inaccurate results of the first one, and so on until a series of additive models is built, which together are the ensemble model.
 The individual models are so-called weak learners, which means that they are simple models with low predictive skill, that is only a bit better than random chance.
 The idea is to combine a set of weak learners to achieve one strong learner, i.e. a model with high predictive skill.

 ![Gradient Bosting illustrated](/images/gradient_boosting/gb_illustrated.png)
 *Gradient Boosting illustrated.*